 Brand investment in research and development labs has increased over the past few years.
-Cosmetic colors, including color pigments used for cosmetics, continue to be regulated for heavy metal content to prevent health hazards.
+Cosmetic colors, like pigments used for cosmetics, are still checked for heavy metals.
+This helps prevent health risks.
 This blog will discuss safety concerns for color pigments in cosmetics.

 Pigments, also known as dyes or colorants, are broadly classified as organic and inorganic pigments.
 They are widely used as coloring agents in cosmetics, foods, and pharmaceuticals.
 There is a great difference between organic pigments and inorganic pigments based on their chemical properties and structure.